solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

             )
         );

-        // Set governor bravo.
+        // Set Governor Bravo.
 This address is used for proposal simulation and check on
         // chain proposal state.
         setGovernor(addresses.getAddress("PROTOCOL_GOVERNOR"));